eea/eionet2-azure-functions/README.md

 * deliveryStatus - latest status from reportingDatasets if exists.

     Filters: none
-    Config key : RUN_REPORTNET_FLOWS_JOB

-## On-demand functions, to be run manually for specific cases
+## Http trigger (On-demand) functions, to be run manually for specific cases

-### User membership job - Helper job  - on demand
-Updated user group memberships and tags based on data in User sharepoint list.
-If UpdatedAllTags is set to true in Configuration list then all tags are checked and corrected.
-If not, *only tags related to groups that are corrected* will be applied.
-Should be run once in a while to spot possible inconsistencies

-    Filters: SignedIn eq 1
-    Config key : RUN_USER_MEMBERSHIPS_JOB
-    ConfigurationListEntry: UpdatedAllTags

-### Meeting fields job all - Helper job  - on demand
-Similar to the meeting fields job, but takes into account **all** meetings from the past.
-This is a on-demand helper job and only triggered where needed, e.g. when older participants lists are updated manually.
-Updates fields *MeetingLink, NoOfParticipants, NoOfRegistered, Countries* based on MeetingJoinId and information from participants list.

-    Filters: none (loads all meetings)
-    Config key: RUN_MEETING_FIELDS_JOB_ALL

-### Remove tags job - Helper job  - on demand
-Removes specified tags from user that have not yet finalized the signing in process.
-For the moment the tags that need to be removed are hardcoded in the job's code.

-    Filters: SignedIn = 0 and SignedIn = null
+### UserRemoval

-    Config key : RUN_REMOVE_USER_TAGS
+    Config key : AzureWebJobs.UserRemoval.Disabled

-### Remove users job - Helper job  - on demand
 Removes users that have not finalized the sign in process or users with no activity after a specified date.
 See also Configuration file.
 This job is designed to be run manually because of the confirmation required.
-To run the job open a terminal in the folder containing the functions source code, configure the .env file correctly to enable the job and run the following command:

-    node index.js
+The url can be obtained from the Azure portal.

+Calling the job endpoint directly lists the users that can be removed.

+In order to remove the users it is necessary to add the key applyRemove with value true in the url.

     Filters: ((SignedIn = 0 or SignedIn = null) and CreatedDateTime < CurrentTime - configuration.RemoveNonSignedInUserNoOfDays)
         OR (LastSignDate < configuration.UserRemovalLastSignInDateTime)
-    Config key : RUN_REMOVE_USERS
     ConfigurationListEntry: RemoveNonSignedInUserNoOfDays
     ConfigurationListEntry: UserRemovalLastSignInDateTime